s-mcdonald/Chronicle/README.md

 #### Time (object)
 Chronicle also comes with a Time class.
 As this is a time class, there is no notion of a date, so like the Date object, there is no need for a timezone.
-This purely assist in displaying and formatting time and converting between object types.
+This is purely to assist in displaying and formatting time and converting between object types.

 Time object is immutable.